 - Think like an editor – professional skills for better self-editing

 - Core writing skills – writing for clarity and impact

 - Publishing and agents for academics

 James is an engaged, energetic and warm communicator.
 His bespoke workshops for postgraduates and early-career researchers are sophisticated but practical.
 As an author and journalist, he has a wealth of relevant experience.
-He has been a lead reviewer of serious non-fiction for The Sunday Times for the last seven years, and was a judge on the 2013 Samuel Johnson Prize – the UK’s leading non-fiction prize.
-He is editor of The Author, the quarterly magazine of the Society of Authors, and Collected, the online magazine of the Royal Literary Fund.
+He has been a lead reviewer for The Sunday Times for the last ten years, has judged the Samuel Johnson Prize and is editor of The Author, the quarterly magazine of the Society of Authors.
 He is active in the field of author’s rights and copyright as a non-executive director of the Author’s Licensing and Collecting Society.